KyawZin-boop/KyawZin-boop/README.md

 # Hi there 👋
-<p>I'm an introvert with a soft heart, deeply thoughtful and empathetic.
+<p>I'm an **introvert** with a *soft heart*, deeply thoughtful and empathetic.
 I find joy in helping others, meaningful connections and quiet moments.
 While I may be reserved at first, I value authenticity and kindness, striving to bring a touch of warmth and understanding to everything I do.
 </p>

 ## 💻 Languages and Tools